 However, one important thing that an investor would notice while analyzing the amortization of goodwill by Emami Ltd is that it is transferring an amount equal to the yearly goodwill amortization from its general reserve to profit & loss statement every year.

 FY2014 annual report, page 139:

 This entry nullifies the impact of goodwill amortization on its profits.
 Though it does not impact the overall cash position of the company.

 If Emami Ltd were not following this practice of transferring amounts from general reserve to profit & loss statement, then its profit before tax would have been lower by an equal amount every year.
 Emami Ltd has disclosed this practice in its significant accounting policies:

 Intangible Assets : a.
 Goodwill – Consequent to the scheme of arrangement being accounted for under Purchase Method by adopting book value method, the cost representing goodwill recognised is being amortised to Statement of Profit & Loss over, the estimated useful life of five years.
 As per the terms of the scheme equivalent amount of such amortisation is transferred from General Reserve.

-In normal course of business, it might amount to overstating of profits, however, as explained by Emami Ltd, it is doing the same as per the scheme of arrangement, which I assume that would have been approved by any competent authority (in most cases a court of law) that would have allowed the company to adjust goodwill amortization directly against its reserves without impacting profit & loss statement.
-The annual report does not provide details of which competent authority, if any, has approved/allowed such treatment of goodwill amortization against general reserve.
+In the normal course of business, it might amount to overstating of profits, however, as explained by Emami Ltd, it is doing the same as per the scheme of the arrangement, which I assume that would have been approved by any competent authority (in most cases a court of law) that would have allowed the company to adjust goodwill amortization directly against its reserves without impacting profit & loss statement.
+The annual report does not provide details of which competent authority, if any, has approved/allowed such treatment of goodwill amortization against the general reserve.

 However, an investor would appreciate that as a result of the practice of Emami Ltd to transfer the amount equal to amortization of goodwill, from reserves to the P&L, the impact of amortization expense on the profits is nullified.